 Populations vs. Individuals

-Similarly, such categories as “pest,” “farm animal,” and “meat” subsume distinct individuals into foggy abstractions, and violently denude their victims of personhood, personalities, and subjective vitality.
+Similarly, such categories as “pest,” “farm animal,” and “meat” subsume distinct individuals into foggy abstractions, violently denuding their victims of personhood, personalities, and subjective vitality.
 And humans invoke these pernicious categories as though they actually correspond to some objective ontological reality, as though some animals simply exist to be farmed like crops, inventoried and managed like merchandise, poisoned and trapped like so much nuisance cosmic garbage.

 Correspondingly, these erasures occur on such a large scale that they inevitably induce a sort of statistical numbing in consumers attempting to contemplate the myriad “ghosts in our machine.”
 Take chickens, whom we kill at a devastating rate of nearly 9 billion lives annually in the U.S. alone.